EricTheRed-VT/DMAssistant-CharCreator/README.md

 Character Creation Application and Associated Classes

+**Will be rebuilt using Spring framework, Hibernate, etc. This version is mainly scratch code and has dependency issues.**

 updated 5/6/2016

 Thank you for your interest in this project!
 It is ongoing and still in pre-alpha development, but feel free to poke through my source code.
 Please send me any questions, notes, or recommendations.